sing-group/deep-learning-colonoscopy/README.md

 Performance metrics on public and private datasets of all polyp classification studies.

 - Between square brackets it is specified the dataset used, where "P" stands for private.
+- Performances marked with an * are reported on training datasets.

 Study | Classes | Recall (sensitivity) | Specificity | PPV | NPV | Others | Polyp-level vs. frame-level | Dataset type
 --- | --- | --- | --- | --- | --- | --- | --- | ---